Mumble-SRL/MBurger-Dart/README.md

-# MBurger-Dart
+# MBurger-Flutter

-MBurger Dart client.
+MBurger Flutter client.

 You can use this library to interact with the [MBurger](https://www.mburger.cloud) platform.